samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Potion, Very Rare*

-This potion’s container looks empty but feels as though it holds liquid.
+This potion's container looks empty but feels as though it holds liquid.
 When you drink the potion, you have the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition for 1 hour.

 ### [Potion of Growth](/magic-items/4707-potion-of-growth)